 A dilemma's instructions are broken down into actions.
 You may use applicable game text ("While . . . facing a dilemma") only before or after any of these actions, not in the middle of one.
-For example, A Klingon Matter reads: "Unless you have . . . randomly select a personnel.
+For example, A Klingon Matter reads: "Unless you have . . randomly select a personnel.
 If that personnel has . . . , he or she is killed, then all your other personnel are stopped and this dilemma returns to its owner's dilemma pile."
 Randomly selecting a personnel, killing that personnel, stopping all your other personnel, and returning this dilemma to its owner's dilemma pile are the four actions.

 You can act before or after any of these actions, except for the last one, because once it is complete you are no longer facing the dilemma.
-For example, Pinned Down reads: "Randomly select a personnel to be stopped... randomly select a second personnel to be stopped... randomly select a first personnel to be stopped."
-Each instruction to "randomly select a [personnel] to be stopped" is a set of two actions and you can act before the random selection, after the random selection but before the personnel is before the random selection but before the personnel is before the random selection but before the personnel is before the random selection but before the personnel is before the random selection but before the personnel is before the personnel is before the random selection but before the personnel is before stopped, or after the personnel is stopped.
+For example, Pinned Down reads: "Randomly select a personnel to be stopped . . . randomly select a second personnel to be stopped . . . randomly select a third personnel to be stopped."
+Each instruction to "randomly select a [personnel] to be stopped" is a set of two actions and you can act before the random selection, after the random selection but before the personnel is stopped, or after the personnel is stopped.